Deekshithxyz/SparkScala/Spark-Streaming/README.md

 TopURL.scala: This program streams the top urls in past 30 seconds with a sliding window of 10 seconds.

-StreamingKMeans.scala: This program takes income and age of all individuals as training data and uses K means clustering to cluster the data into 5 clusters.
+StreamingKMeans.scala: This program uses K means clustering to divide the income and age of all individuals into 5 different clusters.